-There are a good choice of operators, which helps keep competition healthy and prices low.
-The flights are all very similar as they are restricted by the FAA and clearance from McCarren Tower, Las Vegas’s airspace is VERY busy.
+There is a good choice of operators, which helps keep competition healthy and prices low.
+The flights are all very similar as they are restricted by the FAA and clearance from Harry Reid Tower, Las Vegas’s airspace is VERY busy.
 The main differences are cost, the type of helicopter used, and any added extras.

-The Other differentiation is the Base, the big operators all fly out of McCarran’s heliports, but there are some smaller operates who fly from North Las Vegas Airport.
+The Other differentiation is the base, the big operators all fly out of Harry Reid International’s heliports, but there are some smaller operators who fly from North Las Vegas Airport.

 The Home bases are bigger and glitzier, and the fleets are generally newer top-end helicopters, The Airport is much easier to get to from most strip hotels and the companies often offer free pick-up from most locations.

-The Fly Exclusively in the EC/HC 130 Eco-Star helicopters which are a modern Aircraft with impeccable safety record perfect for tourist flights.
-They sit 4 across the back and 2-3 in the front with the Pilot.
-The windows are large and even the worst seat still gets a good view, although you may feel hard done by if you are right in the back, right seat!
+The Fly Exclusively in the EC/HC 130 Eco-Star helicopters which are modern Aircraft with impeccable safety records, perfect for tourist flights.
+They sit 4 across the back and 2 to 3 in the front with the Pilot.
+The windows are large and even the worst seat still gets a good view, although you may feel hard done by if you are right in the back-right seat!

-The company is very professional and provides an efficient and well oil service, all though it can feel a little cold and a bit impersonal seeing as you are one of many customers they will be flying that day!
+The company is very professional and provides an efficient and well-oiled service, although it can feel a little cold and a bit impersonal seeing as you are one of many customers they will be flying that day!